erin711/Coursework_7AAVDM14/_exhibits/opera_and_musicals/la_bohème.md

   "A sad love story of Rodolfo and Mimì.
 When the penniless poet Rodolfo met the tailor Mimì, they immediately fell in love.
 But when Rodolfo learned that Mimì was seriously ill, their happiness is threatened.
   Rodolfo realized painfully that he could not afford the medicine and care Mimì needed, so he separated from her.
 When she was seriously ill, Mimì returned to Rudolph's attic.
 They were reunited happily--but, despite the care of Rudolph and his friends, Mimì died (eno.org, 2021)."
 act-brief: |
-  "The action is set in Paris during the early 1930s.
+  The action is set in Paris during the early 1930s.

-  Act I - It is Christmas Eve.
+  _**Act I**_ - It is Christmas Eve.
 In Café Momus.

-  Act II - Outside Café Momus, in the courtyard of Musette's house.
+  _**Act II**_ - Outside Café Momus, in the courtyard of Musette's house.

-  Act III - On a cold February dawn, in Marcello's garret room.
+  _**Act III**_ - On a cold February dawn, in Marcello's garret room.
 Marcello and Musetta quarrel while Rodolfo and Mimì confront the necessity of separation.

-  Act IV - It is spring, in Rodolfo's garret room.
+  _**Act IV**_ - It is spring, in Rodolfo's garret room.
 Mimì is dying.
 The friends do what they can but it is too late to save her.
-  (roh.org.uk, 2021)"
+  (roh.org.uk, 2021)

 transition: "This may be the most famous work in the opera and also one of the most popular one.
 Even more than 100 years later, Puccini’s La Bohème is still one of the most frequently performed works in the world.
 Puccini’s opera of love, life and loss have inspired musicals, films and even cartoons.
 Let's turn our attention back to the very first and most famous performance of Puccini’s La bohème..."